 The Board has an active role, as a whole and through its committees, in overseeing management of the Company's risks.
 The Board's role in the risk oversight process includes receiving regular reports from members of senior management on areas of material risk to the Company, including operational, financial and strategic risks.
 These reports occur at regular and special meetings of the Board as appropriate.
 For example, after the COVID-19 pandemic necessitated a global work-from-home mandate, our Board and management met seven times between March and May to discuss the impact of the pandemic on our business.
 Also, the involvement of the Board in reviewing, approving and monitoring our fundamental financial and business strategies, as contemplated by our corporate governance documents, is critical to the determination of the types and appropriate levels of risk the Company undertakes.
 The Board's committees, all comprised solely of independent directors, assist the Board in fulfilling its oversight responsibilities in certain areas of risk.
+The Compensation Committee oversees the management of risks relating to our executive compensation plans and arrangements.
 The Corporate Governance and Nominating Committee oversees the management of risks associated with the composition of the Board of Directors and other types of corporate governance risks within its area of responsibility.
 The Audit Committee oversees the Company's risk assessment and management policies, particularly the management of financial risks and also receives regular reports from our Vice President of Internal Audit, who directly reports to the Chairperson of the Audit Committee.
 The Audit Committee also oversees risks related to cybersecurity.
 While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through the committee reports regarding such risks.
 This process enables the Board and its committees to coordinate the risk oversight role, particularly with respect to risk interrelationships.